robinschuere/react-startup/README.md

 ```
   "plugins": ["@babel/plugin-proposal-class-properties"]
 ```

-Done.
-We can now succesfully add React to our project.

 ## Step 6: Add a html page so we can actively place our React on a page.